emjibay/arts-et-medias/.github/ISSUE_TEMPLATE/suggest-adding-a-new-event.md

 Provide the full URL to the person's website.

 ## Image (optional)
-- Provide a portrait of the person, ideally a minimum of 720px x 720px.
+- Provide an image to illustrate the event, ideally 1280px x 720px, cropped properly.
-- Ensure to provide the name of the photographer/illustrator/etc. of the portrait.
+- Ensure to provide the name of the photographer/illustrator/etc. of the image.

 ## Tags (optional)
 A list of subjects (e.g. "media art", "video installation", "electronics", "curator", etc) that can be helpful to define the work of the person.
 This will also be quite helpful when people search the site for those subjects.